Aliases for PSMD13 Gene

 GeneCards Summary for PSMD13 Gene

 PSMD13 (Proteasome 26S Subunit, Non-ATPase 13) is a Protein Coding gene.
-Among its related pathways are RET signaling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with PSMD13 include Leber Congenital Amaurosis.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and RET signaling.

 UniProtKB/Swiss-Prot for PSMD13 Gene